64kramsystem/simple_scripting/README.md

 This is the corresponding help:

-    ARGS: <schedule> [<weeks>]

-    Usage: tmpfile [options]
+    Usage: tmpfile [options] <schedule> [<weeks>]
         -s, --only-scheduled-days        Only print scheduled days
         -d, --print-defaults TEMPLATE    Print the default activities from the named template -h, --help                       Help

-    << Here starts the provided long help... >>
+    This is the long help!
+It can span multiple lines.

 Help
 ----

-**Important:** This library doesn't raise an error on invalid definitions - their behavior is undefined.

-Switches:
+*Switches:*

+Switches are defined as arrays; in the result, the key is the long (or, if not present, the short one) version name, as symbol (ie. `:xxx`):

     ['-x', '--xxx [VALUENAME]'[, description]]

-The key will be the long (or, if not present, the short one) version name, as symbol (ie. `:xxx`).
 If `VALUENAME` is not specified, the switch is considered a boolean, and evaluates to true/false.

-Arguments:
+*Arguments:*

+Arguments are defined as strings; in the result, the key is the name, as symbol (ie. `:aaa`).

     'aaa'
     '*aaa'
     '[bbb]'/[*bbb]'

-The key is the name, as symbol (ie. :aaa).
-Can be a simple string not in an array.
 The star (`*`) indicates varargs; when there are brackets, indicates that the args are optional.
 Brackets define optional arguments.
 Optional arguments must follow mandatory ones.
 Regular arguments and varargs can't be used together.

-Switches:
+*Method options:*

     :long_help
     :input:     for testing purposes; defaults to ARGV
     :output:    for testing purposes; defaults to $stdout.
-IMPORTANT: if this is not $stdout, the :decode_argv will not call :exit, instead, it will return.
+IMPORTANT: if the value is different from
+                $stdout, `:decode_argv` will not call :exit, instead, it will return (nil).

 The switches `-h` and `--help` are added automatically.

+**Important:** This library doesn't raise an error on invalid definitions - their behavior is undefined.

 [BS img]: https://travis-ci.org/saveriomiroddi/simpleoptparse.svg?branch=master